 For those who still want to continue the learning experience, head over to the Houston Museum of Natural Science to explore exhibits on dinosaurs, energy, gems and minerals, space science and astronomy.
 There are a range of permanent exhibits along with special temporary exhibits.

 If you’re more into surreal art, check out James Turrell’s Twilight Epiphany Skyspace, a light and sound installation that will astound you.
 Having seen James Turrell’s work in Argentina, I know that you’ll be blown away.
 Bonus, it’s free!

 Green outdoor spaces may not be the first thing that comes to mind when you think of Houston, but you’ll be surprised to find some really great outdoor areas that are perfect for hanging out in (when the weather’s not so hot, of course!).
 I love Discovery Green which has heaps of grassy areas, trails, playgrounds and dog runs.
-There’s often art displays and concerts so it’s a great place to bring the family.
+There’s often art displays, concerts and other events so it’s a great place to bring the family.

 For something even bigger to get active in, there are miles of bike and hiking trails at Buffalo Bayou Park.
 You can rent kayaks and canoes to get onto the bayou.

 Especially great for those with kids, the Houston CityPASS will save you almost 50% off entry fees to Houston’s top attractions.

 Houston’s food scene is diverse and ever-changing.
 You’ll find Burmese and Ethiopian food and everything in between.
 For the latest in the hottest Houston restaurants, check out Thrillist or Eater’s guides to the city.
 I’ve eaten a lot around the city but I can’t keep up with all the new recommended Houston restaurants!